Top 5 Gifts For Your Four-Legged Friends

 Giving your beloved pets clean water prevents harmful contaminants from making them sick — and will also increase their lifespan.
 What better gift can you give them than that?
 Amazon has knocked 38 percent off of the price of the PetSafe Drinkwell Original Cat and Dog Water Fountain for a savings of $24.04 below their regularly listed price of $49.99.
 The fountain holds 50 ounces of water, and it’s made for cats and small dogs.

-2. Dog Food & Treats for Large Dogs
+2. Dog Food and Treats for Large Dogs

 Large pooches eat a lot of grub, right?
 It also seems like every time you turn around, your big dogs have gone through their supply of treats and dog food.
-There’s a solution for that, and now is the perfect chance to stock up on large supplies of dog foods and treats while pet stores are slashing prices on them.
+There’s a solution for that, and now is the perfect chance to stock up on large supplies of dog food and dog treats while pet stores are slashing prices on them.
 For instance, you can get $7 off brands like Authority Large Breed Mature Dog Bags of Dog Food while Petsmart’s after-Thanksgiving sale promotion lasts.
 Petsmart is also offering free shipping for online purchases over $49.

 3. Unique Cat Toys

 JCPenney is having the ultimate in Black Friday sales for cat toys this weekend.
-From the Iconic Pet Bluetooth Mouse Hunter Interactive Techno Toy that’s listed for the extreme value of $41.99 to the Pet Life Jute And Rope Plush Doll Mannequin that has $5 marked off the list price of $16.99, you’ll find fun toys that will keep kitty from being bored.
+From the Iconic Pet Bluetooth Mouse Hunter Interactive Techno Toy that’s listed for the extreme value of $41.99 to the Pet Life Jute And Rope Plush Doll Mannequin that has $5 marked off of JCPenney‘s list price of $16.99, you’ll find fun toys that will keep kitty from being bored.
 They are offering free shipping for online purchases over $49, as well.

-To many of us, our mutts are members of our family, so why not treat them this holiday season to some DNA testing?
+To many of us, our mutts are members of our family, so why not treat them to some DNA testing this holiday season?
 Embark is offering their Dog DNA Test Kit with $40 knocked off the regular list price of $199 on Amazon.
-You’ll also get free delivery on Sunday if you order within the next 19 hours and choose November 23 when you check out.
-Embark’s DNA test is easily administered with a cheek swab, and besides knowing what breed and genetic ancestry your canine friend is, you’ll be able to know what traits they have and be provided with some vital health detection results.
+You’ll also get free delivery on Sunday if you order soon, and choose November 23 when you check out.
+Embark’s DNA test is easily administered with a cheek swab — and besides knowing what breed and genetic ancestry your canine friend holds as a pedigree, you’ll be be provided with some vital health detection results.

 Mom and dad’s ugly holiday cat sweaters have become iconic symbols, so why not purchase one for your kitty?
-This crochet sweater for cats is a fun choice for your four-legged friend and also looks adorable in holiday photos.
+This crochet sweater for cats, via Etsy, is a fun choice for your four-legged friend, and also looks adorable in holiday photos.
 If you want to buy the hat that comes with it, it’s $9 more.

 Honorable Mentions

-Pigs, rabbits, lizards, ferrets and other exotic pets have four legs, so we don’t want to forget them.
-Petful has you covered, and you can check out the nifty gift ideas in their link below for merchandise that’s geared toward exotic pets.
+Pigs, rabbits, lizards, ferrets, and other exotic pets have four legs, so we don’t want to forget them.
+Petful has you covered, and you can check out their nifty gift ideas for merchandise that’s geared toward exotic pets.